tdavis1991/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+       * A token is what a user obtains when signing in from the server which allows the user to access data on the server. *

 - [ ] What steps can you take in your web apps to keep your data secure?

+        Make sure to validate users, keep your software up to date and you can also pay companies for the security.

 - [ ] Describe how web servers work.

+       * A server is a computer that holds data and the data can be obtained through HTTP request.
+Basically how the internet works. *

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  * C - Post
+    R - Get
+    U - Put
+    D - Delete *

 ## Project Set Up